juntao/arenztopia/content/news/Issue 26.md

 Birthdays

 we all love them

-mayors bday is soon
+mayor's bday is soon
 500 fireworks
 and cake
 we all love cake

-now i want cake
+now I want cake
 where is the nearest cake shop?

-i have to stop writing now. i am getting cake.
+I have to stop writing now.
+I am getting cake.

 ## Obituary
 By Owen Miyazoi